Matching on Generalized Propensity Scores with Continuous Exposures: Introduction

-In most air pollution epidemiology studies confounding adjustment is achieved by fitting a regression model relating the outcome to the exposures and covariates (e.g., \cite{di2017air,liu2019ambient,wang2019association}).
-These conventional regression methods mix the design and analysis stages, are susceptible to model misspecification, offer limited sensitivity analysis tools, and therefore allow for likely deviations from causality \citep{rubin2008objective,imai2018matching}.
-Among ongoing debates on air pollution policy \citep{dominici2014particulate,goldman2019don,peters2019promoting}, there is a need for more robust and interpretable causal inference methodology \citep{carone2019pursuit,bind2019causal}.
-Under a potential outcomes framework for causal inference, the design stage (where we aim at defining suitable estimands and achieving covariate balance to adjust for confounding bias) and the analysis stage (where we aim at estimating causal effects) are distinct \citep{imbens2015causal}.
-A common approach for confounding adjustment in this framework is using propensity scores, i.e., the probability of a unit being assigned to a particular exposure, given the pre-exposure covariates.
-Using propensity scores to adjust for confounding in a causal inference framework was first introduced by \cite{rosenbaum1983central}.
-After this seminal paper, advanced propensity score techniques, both for estimation and implementation, have been developed to estimate causal effects in observational studies, as reviewed by \cite{harder2010propensity}.
-The main limitation of these approaches is that they were developed for binary exposures.
-There are settings in which there is interest in estimating exposure effects for a categorical exposure.
-To handle categorical exposures, \cite{imbens2000role} developed the generalized propensity scores (GPS), a natural analogue to propensity score estimation which uses multinomial logistic regression instead of logistic regression to predict multiple exposure levels for the propensity score model. \cite{imbens2000role} describe an analogue for implementing categorical GPS using inverse probability of treatment weighting (IPTW).
-Although there is no natural analogue for matching and subclassification for categorical GPS \citep{rassen2013matching}, \cite{yang2016propensity} propose an alternative way to estimate causal effects using matching and subclassification in this setting.
+Under a potential outcomes framework for causal inference, the design stage (i.e., where we a) define the causal estimands and the target population, b) implement a design-based method such as matching or weighting to construct a matched or weighted dataset, and c) assess the quality of the design using metrics such as covariate balance) and the analysis stage (i.e., where we estimate the causal effects) are distinct \citep{imbens2015causal}.
+A common approach for confounding adjustment in this framework is using the propensity score, i.e., the probability of a unit being assigned to a particular level of a binary exposure, given the pre-exposure covariates. \cite{rosenbaum1983central} introduced the idea of using propensity scores to adjust for confounding in observational studies under a potential outcomes framework.
+After this seminal paper, several propensity score techniques, both for estimation and implementation, have been developed to estimate causal effects in observational studies (see \cite{harder2010propensity} for a review).
+However, for the most part, propensity score approaches have been developed in the context of a binary exposure.
+To handle settings where the exposure might have more than two levels, \cite{joffe1999invited,imbens2000role} have introduced the generalized propensity score (GPS) for categorical exposures. \cite{imbens2000role} proposed an inverse probability of treatment weighting (IPTW) of GPS for confounding adjustment under this categorical exposure setting.
+Although there is no natural analogue for matching and subclassification for GPS \citep{rassen2013matching}, \cite{yang2016propensity} proposed an alternative way to estimate causal effects using matching and subclassification in this categorical exposure setting.